-A number of newer registered varieties are not yet included in the spring wheat table due to insufficient site years of testing.
-However, these varieties may have been evaluated; for inquiries about those varieties that have not been listed above, please contact Gursahib Singh (see page 1).
+A number of newer registered varieties still need to be included in the spring wheat table due to insufficient site years of testing.
+However, these varieties may have been evaluated; for inquiries about those not listed above, please get in touch with Gursahib Singh (see page 1).
+Some of the newer varieties listed in the table () have limited years of data; select these varieties with caution.

-The spring wheat table continues on the following page.
+The spring wheat table continues the following page.